Goethe's Faust: Faust, Part One

 Faust, Part One takes place in multiple settings, the first of which is Heaven.
-Mephistopheles (Satan) makes a bet with God: he says that he can lure God's favorite human (Faust), who is striving to learn everything that can be known, away from righteous pursuits.
+Mephistopheles (Satan) makes a bet with God: he says that he can lure one of God's servants, Faust, who is striving to learn everything that can be known, away from righteous pursuits.
 The next scene takes place in Faust's study where the aging scholar, struggling with what he considers the vanity and uselessness of scientific, humanistic, and religious learning, turns to magic for the showering of infinite knowledge.
 He suspects, however, that his attempts are failing.
 Frustrated, he ponders suicide, but rejects it as he hears the echo of nearby Easter celebrations begin.
 He goes for a walk with his assistant Wagner and is followed home by a stray poodle.

-In Faust's study, the poodle transforms into Mephistopheles.
+In Faust's study, the poodle transforms into Mephistopheles, dressed as a travelling student who refuses to give his name.
 He reveals to Faust that although the misshapen pentagram carved into Faust's doorway has allowed him to enter, he cannot leave.
 Faust is surprised that Mephistopheles is bound by mystical laws, and from this reasons that he could make a pact.
 Mephistopheles says that he is willing to make a deal but wishes to leave for the night.
 Faust refuses to release him because he believes it would be impossible for him to catch Mephistopheles again.
 Mephistopheles then tricks him into permitting a demonstration of his power; Faust falls asleep listening to the song of the spirits, allowing Mephistopheles to escape by calling upon rats to chew away the pentagram.